ghlawrence2000/ILI9341_due_Buttons/README.md

 Converted by GHLawrence2000 with assistance and debugging kindly supplied by David_Prentice & TFTLCDCyg.
 BIG Thanks to you both!

+V1.02.06.
+This version modified to work with AVR - Thanks Borland for notifying me of this problem.

 V1.02.05.
 This version takes advantage of the new get* functions kindly provided by Marek.
 No longer requires the modified ILI9341_due.h file.

 V1.02.04.
 First Git Commit.
 Required modified version of ILI9341_due.h